beverleysun/Quinzical/README.md

 # Welcome to Quinzical!

+### A note for the markers
+Some methods in the controllers might be greyed out which would normally signify unused methods.
+These methods, however, are used.
+Because the controllers are set within the code and not within the .fxml files, it appears that they are not used when they actually are.
+The same applies for the "errors" within the .fxml files.
+When the controller is set, the code will work.

 ## How to Play
 If you've always wanted to learn more about New Zealand, here's your chance.
 The game is very easy to play!